nek023/Lin/README.md

 ## Notes

-* Supported Xcode versions
-  * Xcode 6.1
-  * Xcode 6.2 beta
+* Xcode 6 or later is supported
 * Supported functions
   * NSLocalizedString
   * NSLocalizedStringFromTable